vmilovanovicc/gin_restapis/README.md

 # gin_restapis
-Source code for a Medium article "Build REST APIs and Automate Testing with Go, Gin and GitHub Actions"
+Source code for a Medium article [Developing and testing REST APIs with Go, Gin and GitHub Actions](https://cloudvesna.com/75996b3e264a)